AntoneoDaCoder/Modsen-Events/README.md

-Valid request examples and server answers for each service are listed in Examples/ folder for each available service.
+Valid request examples and server answers for each service are listed in Examples/ folder.